kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 visualizations.
 These visualizations allow for rapid development, experimentation, and customizability when visualizing results.

-## How to Create Predefined Visualizations
+## How to create predefined visualizations

 1. Determine what the new visualization will be.
 2. Add a new type for the visualization within the.